 Full Spectrum CBD Oil

-In order to understand what full spectrum CBD oil is, let’s first take a look at what that term is referring to, and it starts with the extraction process.
+In order to understand what full-spectrum CBD oil is, first we need to start with the extraction process.

 Back to CBD extraction.

 During the extraction process, cannabinoids, terpenes, and other compounds are pulled from the plant.

 If the plant is hemp, that includes less than 0.3% THC.
 If it’s cannabis, it includes more.